Navid200/xDrip/docs/Dexcom-Basics.md

 ---

 ### System Status
 Access the System Status page from the top left menu.
-There, you can swipe left and right to access two different system status pages, when collecting from a Dexcom transmitter, with headings "Classic Status Page" and "G5/G6 Status".
+There, you can swipe left and right to access two different system status pages, when collecting from a Dexcom transmitter, with headings "Classic Status Page" and "Dex Status".

 The Classic Status page shows the xDrip version including date.
 ![](./images/classic-status-pg.png)

-The G5/G6 Status Page contains important parameters including transmitter ID, time from last connection, firmware version, number of days on the transmitter, and transmitter battery voltages.
+The Dex Status Page contains important parameters including transmitter ID, time from last connection, firmware version, number of days on the transmitter, and transmitter battery voltages.
 ![](./images/system-status-pg.png)
 <br/>